This article contains affiliate links. If you purchase or book through these links, we may earn a commission at no additional cost to you.

 The Vessel: The Legendary 20L Backpack

-In the world of budget travel, the Quechua NH100 (often found for as little as $6-$10 depending on the sale) is a legend.
-It is the Kalashnikov of backpacks: cheap, ubiquitous, and surprisingly indestructible.
+In the world of budget travel, the Quechua NH100 is a legend.
+It is the Kalashnikov of backpacks: affordable, ubiquitous, and surprisingly indestructible.
+While high-end brands charge a premium for “minimalist” aesthetics, Decathlon delivers it for the price of a takeout lunch.

 For our challenge, the 20L capacity is the “hard mode” sweet spot.
 20 liters forces you to be honest with yourself.
-It fits under the seat of even the strictest budget airlines (looking at you, Ryanair and Spirit), guaranteeing you never pay a carry-on fee.
+It fits under the seat of even the strictest budget airlines, guaranteeing you never pay a carry-on fee at the gate.
+Whether you’re flying WestJet or a regional European hopper, this bag is your “personal item” loophole.

-Despite its low price, it features decent abrasion resistance and surprisingly comfortable foam straps.
+Despite its low price, it features a foam-padded back and straps, thumb loops, and a chest strap to stabilize the load.
 It lacks the complex suspension systems of a $300 bag, but because you are only carrying 20L of gear, you don’t need a heavy hip belt.
-The bag itself is featherlight, meaning you aren’t wasting your weight allowance on the luggage itself.
+The bag itself is featherlight (only 470g), meaning you aren’t wasting your precious weight allowance on the luggage itself.

 The Organization System: Compressing the Chaos